 By: Michael Rose

-The purpose of a spinal cord stimulator (SCS) is to significantly reduce chronic back and leg pain.
-It is a particularly viable pain management option for those who have yet to find an effective form of treatment in conventional therapies and systemic pain medications, or who have experienced negative side effects from these treatments.
+A spinal cord stimulator (SCS) aims to reduce chronic back and leg pain significantly.
+It is a particularly viable pain management option for those who have yet to find an effective form of treatment in conventional therapies and systemic pain medications.
+Or for those who have experienced negative side effects from these treatments.

-After a physician consultation, a patient will undergo a trial period during which they have the electrodes placed in their epidural space.
-This trial period lasts three to seven days and if, after this period, the patient has experienced a pain reduction of over 50%, a surgeon will anchor the electrodes to ligaments in the spine, position the pulse generator, and implant the connecting wires.
-Every surgery has its adverse effects, but the spinal cord stimulator implantation is considered to be minimally invasive and is easily reversible when compared to conventional back surgeries.
+After a physician consultation, patients undergo a trial period during which they have the electrodes placed in their epidural space.
+This trial period lasts three to seven days.
+If, after this period, the patient has experienced a pain reduction of over 50%, a surgeon will anchor the electrodes to ligaments in the spine.
+They will position the pulse generator and implant the connecting wires.
+Every surgery has its adverse effects, but the spinal cord stimulator implantation is considered minimally invasive and is easily reversible compared to conventional back surgeries.

 Patients who receive the SCS implant two years after they begin experiencing back pain have a success rate of over 75% (Science Daily).
-The SCS may be more cost effective to some patients who are considering repeat surgery or other costly treatments.
-Boston Scientific and Medtronic are the leading producers of spinal cord stimulators, which range in price from $20,000 to $60,000; however, health insurance will frequently cover all or part of the cost of a spinal cord stimulator.
+The SCS may be more cost-effective for some patients considering repeat surgery or other costly treatments.
+Boston Scientific and Medtronic are the leading producers of spinal cord stimulators.
+They range in price from $20,000 to $60,000; however, health insurance will frequently cover all or part of the cost of a spinal cord stimulator.

 Untreated chronic pain leads to a myriad of unfortunate side effects.
 Pain sufferers may experience anxiety and depression, economic hardship, increased stress, and work absenteeism.
-In some cases, the back and leg pain a patient is experiencing may have been completely preventable.
-Herniated discs, which lead to surgery, RSD, and other back and leg injuries are frequently caused by one time injuries– such as falls and heavy lifting– or consistent repetitive motion.
+Sometimes, the back and leg pain a patient is experiencing may have been completely preventable.
+Herniated discs, which lead to surgery, RSD, and other back and leg injuries, are frequently caused by one-time injuries.
+These include falls and heavy lifting– or consistent repetitive motion.
 If you are experiencing chronic back/leg pain, talk with your doctor about the spinal cord stimulator and other treatments.
 Additionally, you may want to consider speaking with an attorney.
-Your injury may have occurred as a result of negligence; if you or a loved one is experiencing back and/or leg pain due to an injury, you may be entitled to receive compensation from an at-fault party.
+Your injury may have occurred due to negligence.
+If you or a loved one is experiencing back and/or leg pain due to an injury, you may be entitled to compensation from an at-fault party.

 At Hach & Rose, LLP, we have recovered millions of dollars for those who suffer from chronic pain.
-We obtained a $6 million jury verdict for a woman who suffered from RSD as a result of a knee injury suffered on the job, more than $3.5 million for a construction supervisor who injured his back falling off of a ladder, a $2.2 million jury verdict for a man who suffered a back injury following an automobile accident, and $1.2 million for a construction worker who tripped on debris.
-Contact Hach & Rose, LLP, at (212) 779-0057 to speak with one of our New York City personal injury attorneys, who are more than happy to assist you in determining your legal rights.
+We obtained a $6 million jury verdict for a woman who suffered from RSD due to a knee injury on the job.
+We won over $3.5 million for a construction supervisor who injured his back falling off of a ladder.
+A $2.2 million jury verdict for a man who suffered a back injury following an automobile accident.
+And $1.2 million for a construction worker who tripped on debris.
+Contact Hach & Rose, LLP at (212) 779-0057 to speak with one of our New York City personal injury attorneys, who are more than happy to assist you in determining your legal rights.